PillPall/pillpall.github.io/_posts/2018-02-20-ruby-if-else-guard-clauses.markdown

 false
 {% endhighlight %}

-As you can see, you can massively reduce your code.
+As you can see, you can massively reduce your code.[(Source Code)](https://github.com/PillPall/examples/blob/master/ruby_rubocop/test.rb)